HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

   sql_file="keyword_totals.sql"
 ) }}

 The `all` property was [introduced in 2013](https://www.w3.org/TR/2013/WD-css3-cascade-20130103/#all-shorthand) and gained [near-universal support in 2016 (except Edge) and universal support earlier this year](https://caniuse.com/css-all).
-It is a shorthand of nearly every property in CSS (except custom properties, `direction`, and `unicode-bidi`), and only accepts the four global keywords as values.
+It is a shorthand of nearly every property in CSS (except custom properties, `direction`, and `unicode-bidi`), and only accepts the [four global keywords](https://drafts.csswg.org/css-cascade-4/#defaulting-keywords) (`initial`, `inherit`, `unset`, and `revert`) as values.
 It was envisioned as a one liner CSS reset, either as `all: unset` or `all: revert`, depending on what kind of reset we wanted.
 However, adoption is still very low: we only found `all` on 477 pages (0.01% of all pages), and only used with the `revert` keyword.

-{# TODO authors—what are the four global keywords and should we link them here?
-The spec only lists `initial`, `inherit` and `unset` but then you talk about `revert` so is that the missing 4th one?
-Should we explain this discrepency? #}

 ## Color

 They say the old jokes are the best, and that goes for colors too.
 The original, cryptic, `#rrggbb` hex syntax remains the most popular way to specify a color in CSS in 2020: Half of all colors are written that way.
 The next most popular format is the somewhat shorter `#rgb` three-digit hex format at 26%.
 While it is shorter, it is also able to express way fewer colors; only 4096, out of the 16.7 million sRGB values.